godaddy/authboot/README.md

 The `users` object we give contains assumptions if you are not passing in your own `lookup` function.
-Those assumptions is that that each `key` must be the username for your authorized users while the value must be a [`bcrypt`][bcrypt] [hash](https://github.com/kelektiv/node.bcrypt.js#to-hash-a-password) of the password.
+Those assumptions is that that each `key` must be the username for your authorized users while the value must be a [`hexidecimal`][hexidecimal] encoding of the [`sha256`][sha256] hash of the password.
 This ensures we are following security best practices even when this information is loaded in memory from an encrypted config.

 ### `lookup({ name, password }, callback)`

-Function to override the default behavior of using the `users` object as a direct comparison map for who is authorized and using [`bcrypt`][bcrypt] to compare the given password with the `hash` we have stored as part of the `users` object.
+Function to override the default behavior of using the `users` object as a direct comparison map for who is authorized and using the provided algorithm to compare the given password with the `hash` we have stored as part of the `users` object.